johnpuddephatt/hidinginplainsight/src/cinemas/majestic-cinema.md

   depicting chariots and horsemen. "
 description_extended: >-
   The Majestic had a pipe organ and an in-house Symphony Orchestra, which was conducted by Francois Grandpierre.
-Its dome was 84 feet, larger than the dome of St Paul's Cathedral in London.
+Its dome was 84 feet wide and decorated with a great frieze depicting chariots and horsemen.

   The cinema changed hands several times while it was open, but in 1969 it was closed by the Rank Organisation (who had bought the Gaumont-British chain in 1941) and the building was transformed into Majestic Bingo.

   The building is now protected with a grade 2 listing and one of its heritage features is the 'marmo' terracotta tiling of its facade, which was made by Leeds Fireclay of Burmantofts.